 Checking the details of your policy ahead of time will save you from unwelcome surprises when it’s time to pay for your treatment.
 For example, some insurance policies only cover sealants for specific teeth.

-Even if you have to pay for sealants out of pocket, they’ll still help you avoid cavities in the long run.
+Even if you have to pay forout of pocket, they’ll still help you avoid cavities in the long run.
 This saves you the money you would have otherwise spent on fillings, crowns, and other restorative dental work.

 Dr. Katherine Bandos offers dental sealants to both child and adult patients.
-As a family dentist in Kalamazoo, MI, she is dedicated to helping her patients maintain healthy smiles for life!
-To request an appointment, call Kalamazoo Smiles at (269) 353-3700.
-We hope we hear from you soon!
+As a dentist in Kalamazoo, MI, she is dedicated to helping her patients maintain healthy smiles for life!
+To request an appointment, call Kalamazoo Smiles at (269) 353-3700 or fill out our online contact form.